School: School of Rural Development

-Written Test & Personal Interview at TISS, Tuljapur Campus Only
+Written Test & Personal Interview at TISS, Mumbai Campus Only

-Note: Only shortlisted candidate based on written test will be called for interview
+Note: Shortlisted candidate based on written test only will be called for interview

-Announcement of First Waitlist on TISS website (List will also be daplayed on www.tiss.edu)
+Announcement of First Wait-listed candidates on TISS website (List will be displayed on www.tiss.edu)

 Verification of Original documents at TISS-Tuljapur Campus (From 10.15 am. to 05.45 pm.)